Montell Douglas

 Montell Marcelle "Monty" Douglas (born 24 January 1986) is a British multi-sports Olympian.
 Originally a sprinter and former British record holder for the 100 metres at 11.05 seconds, she competed at the 2008 Summer Olympics.
 Taking up bobsleigh in 2016 and becoming part of the Great Britain two-woman bobsleigh team the following year, she competed at the 2022 Winter Olympics.
 She is one of the two female athletes, the other being Jaqueline Mourão, who participated in both of the Olympic Games hosted by Beijing.

 Outside of competing, she went on to appear as "Fire" in the 2024 BBC One reboot of Gladiators, and was subsequently a contestant on the twenty-second series of Strictly Come Dancing.
+In 2026, she joined BBC Sport as an analyst for winter sports and athletics, ahead of the Winter Olympics.

 Early life

 Montell Marcelle Douglas was born on 24 January 1986, in Lewisham, London.
 She was raised by Jamaican parents.
 At a very young age, Douglas developed an interest in athletics and was encouraged by her PE teacher to participate in it.

 She attended Ravensbourne School and went on to study sports science at Brunel University.